Rockies vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The Rockies have been underdogs in 49 games this season and have come away with the win 22 times (44.9%) in those contests.
+- The Rockies have come away with 23 wins in the 50 contests they have been listed as the underdogs in this season.

-- Colorado has entered 36 games this season as the underdog by +120 or more and is 12-24 in those contests.
+- Colorado is 15-25 this season when entering a game as the underdog by +115 or more on the moneyline.

-- Colorado and its opponents have hit the over in 25 of its 58 games with a total this season.
+- Games involving Colorado have gone over the total set by bookmakers in 26 of 59 chances this season.

-- The Rockies are 6-3-0 against the spread in their nine games with a line set by sportsbooks this season.
+- The Rockies have an against the spread mark of 7-3-0 in 10 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!